 However, Romancing the Throne basically took KQI, added slightly different colored images, put in puzzles with even less logic, and called it a day.

 Worse still was the story.
 Graham just became king, and apparently his first immediate concern is his royal lineage.
 Which…sure.
 Why not.
 Lucky for him, the Magic Mirror of Plot Convenience shows him that there’s a total babe locked away in a tower in some land that sounds disturbingly close to “Chlamydia.”
-And I guess she’s like, the only single chick around, because you’d think there’d be someone a touch more convenient to court.
+And I guess she’s the only single chick around, because you’d think there’d be someone a touch more convenient to court.

 So he just pops off his throne and leaves Daventry without so much as bothering to put anyone in charge.
 Fuck, even Anna did better in that regard.